sougandhkm/wrsw-clean/README.md

 all the stuff that goes into the switch, and program to internal flash memory.

-## Utility for time-scale applications
+## Utilities for time-scale applications